brndnmtthws/gwyh/docs/PROTOCOL.md

 [AIMD](https://en.wikipedia.org/wiki/Additive_increase/multiplicative_decrease)-based
 congestion control algorithm, based on the one described by the [UDT protocol](https://en.wikipedia.org/wiki/UDP-based_Data_Transfer_Protocol).
-As gwyh's protocol is ack-less, we instead use naks exclusively to measure deliverability and estimate transmission rates.
+As gwyh's protocol is ack-less, we instead use naks (dropped packets are detected using sequence numbers) exclusively to measure deliverability and estimate transmission rates.
 Under normal circumstances, the sending delay between packets will trend toward zero provided the network is congestion-free.

 ## Initial handshake